 4Use media queries to show different styles for different screen sizes.
 Media queries allow you to choose whether to display certain CSS elements depending on screen size.
 You can specify the specifics of your media query in your CSS file.
 In this example, the body’s background color will turn red if the user’s screen size is 480px or larger:X<h1 style=”font-size:10vw”>wikiHow</h1>@media screen and (min-width: 480px) }Method 3Method 3 of 3:Making Images Responsive

 1Use the CSS width property to scale images.
 Rather than setting the width of the image to a specific amount of pixels (e.g., 500px), use a percentage (e.g., 100%) so that the image looks at the width of its parent and adjust accordingly.X Setting an image’s width to 100% forces the image to scale up and down depending on the size of the viewer’s screen.
-To do this in-: <img src=”img.jpg” style=”width:100%;”>
+To do this in-line: <img src=”img.jpg” style=”width:100%;”>

 2Use the max-width property to limit scaling the image’s actual size.
 If you use the width property in the previous step to scale an image to 100%, the image will grow or shrink to fit 100% of its container no matter the size.
 This means that if the image is on the smaller side, it will scale up larger than its original size and look of lesser quality.
 To prevent this from happening, use max-width to set the image’s maximum scaling size to 100% (its actual size).
 Here’s how: <img src=”img.jpg” style=”max-width:100%;height:auto;”>